 To set up your Echo device for configuration with a Zoom room:

-- Make sure your Windows PC is connected to the same wifi network as your Echo device.
+- Connect your Windows PC to the same wifi network as your Echo device.

 - Follow the instructions in the Create an IAM User for Device Setup Tool section of the Alexa for Business Administration Guide.

-- Sign into your A4B web console with the credentials for the master account.
+- Sign in to your A4B web console with the credentials for the parent account.

-- Navigate to the Shared devices page of the A4B web console.
+- Click Shared devices on the A4B web console.

 - Click the Set up devices button, then click the Download and run Device Setup Tool button in the dialog.

 Note: This tool is only available on Windows version 7 or later.

 - Click the setup.exe file to begin the installation of the Device Setup Tool.